Standing Orders: Charter and Articles

 (j) to make other Standing Orders subject to this Our Charter for governing, or otherwise in respect of any matter of whatever nature relating to, the School or its constituent parts, for the promotion of the objects of the School and for the facilitation of any of the provisions of this Our Charter; the power to make Standing Orders shall include the power from time to time to add to, amend or repeal any Standing Orders so made.

-2. The School may pay any properly incurred and reasonable expenses to any Member of the Governing Body as the Governing Body may from time to time determine.
+2. The School may pay any properly incurred and reasonable expenses to any Member of the Board of Trustees as the Board of Trustees may from time to time determine.

-1. There shall be a Governing Body which shall comprise 21 members:
+1. There shall be a Board of Trustees which shall comprise 21 members:

-(a) the Chair, who shall be appointed by the Governing Body and who shall be a lay member;
+(a) the Chair, who shall be appointed by the Board of Trustees and who shall be a lay member;

-(b) twelve further lay members, to be appointed by the Governing Body except for one who shall be appointed on the nomination of the Secretary of State for Foreign and Commonwealth Affairs;
+(b) twelve further lay members, to be appointed by the Board of Trustees except for one who shall be appointed on the nomination of the Secretary of State for Foreign and Commonwealth Affairs;

 (c) the Director of the School, ex officio;